Contents

 Shortcomings:

-• No instruction sets in the interface itself – only in web forums
+- There are no instruction sets in the interface itself, only in web forums.

 Pricing:

-• Unitrends’s pricing information is not publicly available on their official website and the only way to obtain such information is by contacting the company directly for a quote, a free trial, or a guided demo.
+- Unitrends’s pricing information is not publicly available on its official website.
+The only way to obtain such information is by contacting the company directly for a quote, a free trial, or a guided demo.

 Customer reviews (original spelling):